 And this number gives you a great indicator as to your different stages’ health.
 If a huge number of leads are dropping off just before the close, it could be your pricing or close techniques.

-If a huge number are dropping off in your qualification phase, the process might be too strict.
+If a huge number are dropping off in your qualification phase leading to a small number of deals, the sales process might be too strict.
 This might not be the case if your conversion ratio after the qualification phase mitigates this drop-off.

-How long does the average lead take to sell after entering your funnel?
-It’s a vitally important part of the process we should all be measuring – sales pipeline or not.
+How long does the average lead take to sell after entering your sales funnel?
+It’s a vitally important part of the sales process we should all be measuring – sales pipeline or not.

 Again, a very important part of your forecasting.